Everything posted by Torpedo

 Looks like her body is aging better than her voice.- 3958 Hz?

 There're RF emissions in that low frequency too, but AFAIK they're used by submarines and other military purposes.
 Funnily enough some recordings made in France, at some place I can't recall now which is next to a submarine base, show a low frequency imprint for the recording system tuning that carrier and converting it into sound in the mix.
 IMO it's more likely related to the Android smartphones issue, the exact frequency at which the problem starts seems to be 3958Hz.
-I quote from that thread:- 3958 Hz?
+I quote from that thread:

 Important Information